rsmusllp/king-phisher/docs/source/development/style_guide.rst

 King Phisher project, being a Python project follows the PEP-8_ style guide.
 With the following notable exceptions:

-* Do use hard tabs instead of spaces
+* Do use hard tabs instead of spaces.
-* Do not use more than one consecutive blank line
+* Do not use more than one consecutive blank line, ever.
-* Do limit lines to 120 characters long instead of 79
+* Do limit lines of code to 120 characters long instead of 79.

+   * Do limit documentation lines to 80 characters long.

+* Do use single quotes for strings with the exception of template strings (such as those used by ``str.format``) and documentation strings which should use triple double-quotes.

 Multi Line Indentation
 ----------------------